microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/userteamwork-list-installedapps.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-list-apps-installed-for-the-specified-user"></a>Exemplo 1: listar aplicativos instalados para o usuário especificado
+### <a name="example-1-list-apps-installed-for-the-specified-user"></a>Exemplo 1: Listar aplicativos instalados para o usuário especificado

 #### <a name="request"></a>Solicitação